-Plenary lectures provide an opportunity for AAAS Annual Meeting attendees and the public to hear from world-renowned speakers.
+Plenary sessions provide an opportunity for AAAS Annual Meeting attendees and the public to hear from world-renowned speakers.
 The speakers discuss important progress on pressing science, technology, and policy issues, and share insights into future directions.
-Plenary lectures are free and open to all.
+Plenary sessions are free and open to all.

 5:15 p.m. – 6:30 p.m.